CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### CivicActions

-CivicActions enforces software installation policies through required acknowledgement and sign-off on acceptable use policy by CivicActions personnel.
+CivicActions enforces software installation policies through required acknowledgment and sign-off on acceptable use policy by CivicActions personnel.
 CivicActions Development is responsible for enforcing compliance with the acceptable use policy.

 #### c